MicrosoftDocs/learn/learn-pr/azure/design-health-model-mission-critical-workload/includes/5-exercise-define-health-states-metrics-threshold.md

 - *When is "List catalog items" healthy?*, *Can it operate in a degraded state?*
 - *When is "Add comment" healthy?*, *Can it operate in a degraded state?*

 Based on the implementation and functional requirements, neither of the user flows can operate without its underlying services.
 Not even in degraded mode.
-We can conclude that:
+So,

 - The health state of **List catalog items** user flow reflects the health of the **frontend web application**, and the **Catalog API**.
 - The health state of **Add comment** user flow reflects the health of the **frontend web application**, the **Catalog API**, and **Background Processor**.

-If any of these dependencies become unhealthy, the user flow should become unhealthy.
+If any of these dependencies become unhealthy, the user flow is expected to become unhealthy.

 > [!NOTE]
 > Some applications can operate in a special "degraded" mode.
 For example, implementing local browser caching would allow creating comments, but not sending them until the Catalog API becomes healthy (which the browser can continuously check).

 ## Application components

-Health states of application components are based on a combination of application metrics (for example, number of exceptions and response time) and service metrics.
-Application components also typically depend on Azure resources (or even other components), so those define the health state too.
+Health states are based on a combination of application metrics.
+For example, number of exceptions, response time, and service metrics.
+Application components can have dependencies on Azure resources and even other components).
+Factor in those health states too.

 Defining metrics and thresholds for application components requires knowledge and understanding of their functionality.
 Ask questions like: